-Unfortunately, the Canadian government has said that this year’s wildfire season could be even worse making it increasingly vital for people to make sure they’re protected against this increasing threat.
+Unfortunately, the Canadian government has said that this year’s wildfire season could be even worse making it increasingly vital for people to make sure they’re protected against this growing threat.

 Insurance coverage is crucial for all homeowners, but especially those whose properties may be at-risk of damage due to wildfire as we enter a “mega wildfire season.”